 Sharing Printers & Scanners.

-If you have one or more printers, having a LAN means you can use the same printer(s) from any device on your LAN.
+If you have more than one printer, having a LAN means you can use the same printer(s) from any device on your LAN.
 In many cases, you can also share the scanner (if you have one).

 Having a “spare” PC as a file & print server has many advantages and being able to share “resources” e.g. printers is very useful.
 Having a spare PC as a file & print server is a bit like having your own “personal cloud”.
 Having your own file server means that you can store photos and documents etc in a “central” location so that all devices on your LAN can access this info.